Miracles (1989 film): Plot

 Before a meeting with Tiger, Kuo goes to buy his usual rose from Madame Kao, but she is not at her post.
 Because of this, he is caught up at a fight in a restaurant.
 The fight ends when Tiger stops a fan from falling on Kuo, who dives out of his way to grab a rose.
 About to be taken for ransom by Tiger, he is saved again by Inspector Ho.
 Afterwards, Kuo searches for Madame Kao, and finds her terribly upset over a letter she has just received.
-The letter is from her daughter, Belle (Gloria Yip), a student in Shanghai whom Madame Kao has been supporting, all the time while concealing her sufferings and leading her to believe that she is a rich society woman in Hong Kong.

-She now comes to visit, bringing her wealthy fiance and his father, but Madame Kao is afraid that her poverty will bring disgrace to her daughter.
+The letter is from her daughter, Belle, a student in Shanghai whom Madame Kao has been supporting, all the time while concealing her sufferings and leading her to believe that she is a rich society woman in Hong Kong.
+She now comes to visit Madame Kao, bringing her wealthy fiance and his father, but Madame Kao is afraid that her poverty will bring disgrace to her daughter.
 Through Luming's persuasion, Kuo offers to help, buying Madame Kao expensive new clothes and arranging a lavish party for her, to which he invites some of his disreputable friends, including Tung as her husband (that he almost did not remember), on the condition that they impersonate the local dignitaries.
-Also Kuo accidentally agrees to the wedding in which he later on decides to get the gangs to act as rich dignitaries with mixed results.
-Most importantly, his gang ties up photographers and business people, fearing that they might reveal Kao's sad true nature.
+Kuo accidentally agrees to the wedding in which he later on decides to get the gangs to act as rich dignitaries with mixed results.
+The gang begins to tie up and kidnap photographers and business people to cover-up Madame Kao's secret.